$21,300 for the Super Bowl: Here's how much Kansas City Chiefs fans spent to get to Las Vegas

 Favorite game memory?
 13 Seconds

 Favorite tailgating traditions?
-Renting a party bus for every Chiefs-Rangers game and tailgating with neighbors
+Renting a party bus for every Chiefs-Raiders game and tailgating with neighbors

 Favorite Super Bowl snack: Beer